entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  91. Ormantation of branchial lamina of interolateral plate: absent (0); present (1).
 > Carr (1991), Character 49; Lelièvre (1995), character 41, modified; Carr and Hlavin (2010), Character 49; Rücklin *et al*.
 (2015), Character 49; Zhu Y *et al*.
 (2016), Character 49; Jobbins *et al*.
 (2022, 2024), Character 49；Xue *et al*. (submitted), Character 91.

 > - Also named as the postbranchial lamina.
+This character is contingent on Character 89.

 > - The coding of the new Xitun actinolepid is ?.